We’re experts in staying the course

 It looks like play.
 But we’re hard at work

-When your child comes to Children’s for physical rehabilitation, whether through one of our clinics or in the hospital, we encourage you to watch and even take part in treatment sessions.
+When your child comes to Children’s for physical medicine and rehabilitation, whether through one of our clinics or in the hospital, we encourage you to watch and even take part in treatment sessions.
 You’ll see that much of what we do seems like fun and games — and it is.
 We know that kids are more motivated when they’re having a good time.
 So we try to keep therapy as playful as possible.

 But don’t let that fool you.
 There’s serious work going on.
 All the activities — from stacking blocks to playing with puppets — are carefully chosen to help your child learn new skills or build on existing ones.
 We’ll show you how to use the same methods to practice with your child at home.